MCLG/Object-detection-ControlNet/README.md

 ```
 where method is the sampling method: 'ddim', 'count_guidance_ddpm', 'ddim_guidance'. 'count_guidance_ddpm' and 'ddim_guided' require a GPU with at least 20GB (due to gradient computation) while 'ddim' only requires 10GB. 'nb' is the number of samples to generate.

 We trained on a Nvidia L40 with 48GB with a batch-size of 2.
-The GPU was almost full capacity (~46GB).
-We recommend using a batch-size of 1 and increase 'accumulate_grad_batches'.
+The GPU was almost at full capacity (~46GB).
+We recommend using a batch-size of 1 and increase 'accumulate_grad_batches' if your GPU has less memory.
 To train run:
 ```bash
 python train.py
 ```